ctdk/goiardi/docs/installation.rst

         --statsd-instance= Statsd instance name to use for this server.
                            Defaults to the server's hostname, with '.' replaced by '_'.
+        --use-s3-upload    Store cookbook files in S3 rather than locally in memory or on disk.
+        --aws-region=      AWS region to use S3 uploads.
+        --s3-bucket=       The name of the S3 bucket storing the files.
+        --aws-disable-ssl  Set to disable SSL for the endpoint.
+Mostly useful just for testing.
+        --s3-endpoint=     Set a different endpoint than the default s3.amazonaws.com.
+Mostly useful for testing
+                           with a fake S3 service, or if using an S3-compatible service.
+        --s3-file-period=  Length of time, in minutes, to allow files to be saved to or retrieved from S3 by the client.
+Defaults to 15 minutes.

 Options specified on the command line override options in the config file.